I tried to organize the local LLM situation in 2026

 The cost structure differs significantly between API billing and investing in your own GPU.

-API billing is a pay-as-you-go model, which is inexpensive if usage is low.
-On the other hand, a self-hosted GPU environment requires a large initial investment, but the per-unit cost decreases as usage increases.
-Once monthly token processing volume exceeds a certain threshold, a self-hosted environment can have a lower total cost.
+API billing is pay-as-you-go, making it inexpensive when usage is low.
+On the other hand, a self-hosted GPU environment has high upfront costs, but the unit cost decreases as usage increases.
+In some cases, once the monthly token processing volume exceeds a certain threshold, a self-hosted environment can be more cost-effective overall.

-Which is better depends on usage patterns, but it's great to be in a situation where you have "options" rather than being limited to "API only."
+Which is better depends on your usage pattern, but it's nice to be in a situation where it's not "API only" but rather "you have options."

 Handling Data Confidentiality

-When dealing with "data that can't go outside," local LLMs are a strong option.
-For data that can't be sent to the cloud for compliance reasons—such as medical data, financial data, and internal confidential information—you can process it with confidence in a local environment.
+When dealing with "data that cannot be sent outside," local LLMs are a strong option.
+Data that cannot be sent to the cloud for compliance reasons—such as medical data, financial data, and internal confidential information—can be processed safely in a local environment.

-Now for the main topic.
-I've organized the major models garnering attention as of January 2026 by use case.
+Here's the main part.
+I've organized the major models attracting attention as of January 2026 by use case.

 Recommended Models by Use Case